 Starting in 2014-2015, the American Heart Association began funding two Strategically Focused Research Networks (SFRN) each year.
-Each Network will be comprised of three to five institutions working on three projects each that will be focused on one area strategic to AHA's Mission.
+Each Network is comprised of three to five institutions working on three projects each that are focused on one area strategic to AHA's Mission.

 AHA COVID-19 Rapid Response Grant

 In March 2020, the AHA put out an unprecedented rapid response call for cardiovascular/ cerebrovascular research proposals to address the growing crisis of the COVID-19 pandemic.
 Because of this issue's urgency, the focus was on innovative, highly impactful short-term proposals (9-12 months) that can show progress within the period of this award.

 AHA - Allen Initiative in Brain Health and Cognitive Impairment